OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June18.txt

 - KhaineGB's Inventory Lockable Slots Mod (Allows players to stop essential items being removed form the backpack when bulk moving)
 - Quest - Blood Moon Vanguard (Gives players an incentive to stay for Horde Night and pick up a Skill for completing an objective)
 - Quest - Eliminate the Horde (Gives players a Craft/Build/Upgrade Quest opportunity to survive a wave of grunt/feral/radiated entities)
+- Quest - Cull the Laboratory Specimens (Gives players a starting quest to cull laboratory specimens from 1-ZombiezPack)

 In addition, some Addons that are powered by 0-Score and 0-XNPCCore and bundled directly are as follows: